chunyuma/chunyuma.github.io/README.md

-# This repo is for my personal website
+# This repo is the source code for my personal website